Europe is seeing a data center boom. But can the environment sustain it? | DW | 10.09.2021

 In Europe, the market is growing especially fast.
 The first quarter of 2021 was unprecedented in terms of the take-up of leased data center space, much of it for centers still in the construction phase.

-Germany will soon have its own "sovereign" cloud.
+Germany will soon have its own 'sovereign' cloud.
 It will be run by T-Systems, in cooperation with Google.
-Pictured: a T-Systems cloud computing data center.
+Pictured is a T-Systems cloud computing data center

 "The sector has been on a phenomenal growth trajectory since 2016," Andrew Jay, head of Data Center Solutions at CBRE told DW.